Is it possible to be emotionally relaxed and joyful, yet highly productive?

-It’s not that I don’t plan.
+Being in this moment doesn’t mean that I don’t plan.
 I plan everyday.

 "To action alone has thou a right and never at all to its fruits;

-let not the fruits of action be thy motive;
+Let not the fruits of action be thy motive;

-neither let there be in thou any attachment to inaction....
+Neither let there be in thou any attachment to inaction....